-- In Fire Emblem: Rekka no Ken.
-Lyn asks Hector to punch her for how she misjudged him earlier, with Hector refusing.
-Lyn says to not hold up because she is A girl, only to discover he hold up because she is THE girl.
+- In Fire Emblem: The Blazing Blade Lyn asks Hector to punch her for how she misjudged him earlier, with Hector refusing.
+Lyn says not to hold back because she's a girl, only to discover that he's holding back because she is THE girl.

 - The Order of the Stick's "Monster in the Darkness" does this here to some lantern archons in an attempt to finally escape the darkness he lives in.

 - Played for Laughs in L's Empire.
 Geminiman tries to convince some Mooks to attack him while he's trapped in his Sitcom Arch-Nemesis' body (in hopes of figuring out how to get past his Nigh-Invulnerability).
 This attitude creeps out the mooks to the point that they leave.

 - A low-key version is seen in How to be a Werewolf.
 Mayala has spent most of her life in fear of harming her loved ones by the least loss of control, so when teaching her how to fight Elinote and Marinnote spend a fair bit of effort convincing her that she can let loose with fang and claw without doing them appreciable-by-their-standards harm.